-The central theme of my research has been the relation between humans and machines.
+The central theme of my research has been the relation between humans, machines and information.
 I have approached this question from the perspective of the history of science and STS as well as through social and political history.
-My focus has been on nineteenth-century Britain and has also concerned questions in political economy, risk and insurance as well as on infrastructure and industrialisation.
-I have also worked more recently on the present-day politics of data and A.I.
+My focus has been on nineteenth-century Britain and questions in political economy, risk and insurance as well as on infrastructure and the politics of data and ‘AI’.

 I have published on Charles Babbage, on Ordnance Survey mapping, on the New Liberal J.A.
 Hobson and early theorists and historians of industrialisation.